eolamijuwon/IEMeSSR/README.md

 ### Day 5: Friday, May 14, 2021

--   15:00 – 17:00 SAST: Reproducible Analysis in R Studio *[Dr Ogbuokiri, B.]*
+-   15:00 – 17:00 SAST: Reproducible Analysis and Machine Learning with R/R-Studio *[Dr Ogbuokiri, B.]*

 There are a few pre-lecture instructions for you.
 You can access them [here](/Lectures/README.md).
 Please go study them carefully ahead of the lectures since there will not be anytime to go over them again during the tutorials.
 Please do not hesitate to contact us if you have any questions or need help.